-In testing our research hypothesis we should expect to find a positive relationship if we assume that the introduction of mandatory rules produces per se a significant and positive impulse in corporate CSR choices.
+In testing our research hypothesis, we should expect to find a positive relationship if we assume that the introduction of mandatory rules produces per se a significant and positive impulse in corporate CESI choices.
 On the contrary, we should expect an insignificant effect if we assume that companies will nonetheless follow that path for the strength of the other factors pushing them in that direction (i.e. the pressure of stakeholders and financial markets) or because the "soft regulation" on mandatory financial reporting without specific rules on the information disclosed is not strong enough to avoid the "green or social washing" nature of the reported information (Belal, Cooper and Roberts, 2013; Hrasky, 2012; Michelon, Pilonato and Ricceri, 2015).

-Our empirical findings show a significant discontinuity in several CSR indicators around the employment/net sales mandatory NFR threshold.
-More specifically, we find a significantly higher engagement in CSR investment in crucial environmental domains (waste management, recycle/reused material in inputs, pollution control, emissions reduction) in the NFR mandatory versus non mandatory group of firms, with consistent results obtained with different methods such as i) preliminary t-tests on the significance of descriptive differences in CSR engagement on the overall sample; ii) "local" significance of the discontinuity in CSR engagement around the cutoff on a restricted number of observations based on optimal bandwidths and iii) significance of the treatment on all measures of CSR engagement in multivariate estimates (with and without the use of instruments) on the overall sample controlling for all relevant concurring factors.
+Our empirical findings show a significant discontinuity in several CESI indicators around the employment/net sales mandatory SR threshold.
+More specifically, we find a significantly higher engagement in CSR investment in crucial environmental domains (waste management, recycle/reused material in inputs, pollution control, emissions reduction) in the SR mandatory versus non mandatory group of firms, with consistent results obtained with different methods such as i) preliminary t-tests on the significance of descriptive differences in CESI engagement on the overall sample; ii) "local" significance of the discontinuity in CSR engagement around the cutoff on a restricted number of observations based on optimal bandwidths and iii) significance of the treatment on all measures of CSR engagement in multivariate estimates (with and without the use of instruments) on the overall sample controlling for all relevant concurring factors.

-Approaches ii) and iii) use a fuzzy discontinuity design strategy taking into account small expected discrepancies in classification of mandatory and non mandatory NFR groups due to lack of information about companies' total assets in the data provided by ISTAT.
-Policy implications of our findings are that the reduction of the threshold for mandatory NFR currently under discussion in Italy and Europe (presumably from 500 to the 250 employee lower threshold of medium sized enterprise) could stimulate significantly corporate engagement in CSR activities and more specifically could push toward a stronger commitment on environmentally sustainable practices.
+Approaches ii) and iii) use a fuzzy discontinuity design strategy taking into account small, expected discrepancies in classification of mandatory and non-mandatory SR groups due to lack of information about companies' total assets in the data provided by ISTAT.
+Policy implications of our findings are that the reduction of the threshold for mandatory SR and the introduction of more stringent accounting rule from 2024 could further stimulate corporate engagement in

+CESI activities and more specifically could push toward a stronger commitment on environmentally sustainable practices.